alexcrocha/ACS-1100-pseudo-code-worksheet/q4_ascii_text_cli_app.md

 > DISPLAY ascii art

 ELSE IF there is no font input
-> REQUEST ascii art from http://artii.herokuapp.com/make?text={ user text here }
+> REQUEST ascii art from URL with user text
 >
 > GET ascii art
 >